Going down and shooting up. Fifth floor, I believe.

 For the apartments, the original hardware that opened and closed the windows has been removed.

 Here the glass has been removed.
 Wherever possible, they are going to use original glass, but because the supply of glass is limited, new glass will be used where it isn't highly visible.
-There is a wonderful cross breeze here that is very welcome.

 Another shot upwards towards the staircase to the roof.